Scaling Up Beyond 1,000 Orders

 You just started your first Shopify store, orders are pouring in, and you’ve hit almost a thousand orders a month.
-You are already dreaming of expanding your team, increasing marketing, and raising external funding.
+You are already dreaming of scaling up, and expanding your team, increasing marketing, and raising external funding.

 But hold on there.

 Getting your first 1,000 orders per month and getting your next 5,000 orders are not the same thing.
 The latter requires a whole new game-plan.
 It’s easier and cheaper to get your first 1,000 orders because you’re targeting the most engaged segment of customers—usually early adopters and shoppers likely to take a chance on a new product or service.
 The next 5,000 customers will be the real test of mettle.

 You are also at a vulnerable moment in building the business: if you try to expand too fast, your processes could break down and you could lose customers; if you are too slow, your business could stagnate.
 Let’s start with the mistakes you shouldn’t make at this moment.

 Assumptions to avoid

 - Do not assume that there’s an infinite pool of customers with similar preferences.
 The first few customers who purchased from you were probably early adopters who try out a lot of stores.
 Just because you understand them and their preferences doesn’t mean there is an infinite supply of such customers.

 - Do not assume that the tactics that got you to 1,000 orders will also get you to 10,000.
 Maybe you got your first users through word of mouth, maybe advertising on Facebook worked really well for you, or maybe you found a forum where your users hang out.
 Don’t assume the same tactics will get to 10X your order numbers.

 - Do not assume that your CAC will remain the same.
 Getting the early-adopter user is always cheaper than getting the next wave of customers.
 This is because the early-adopter is likely already in the market for a product you’re selling.
 You have to build a more long-term relationship with everyone else to take them from awareness to consideration to action.